Concepts of neebo

 The description can be up to 400 characters long.

-Tags help quickly identify, search, and categorize assets in Neebo.
+Tags help quickly identify, search for, and categorize assets in Neebo.
 A tag can be up to 80 characters (spaces are not allowed).
 Clicking on a tag launches a search for all assets with that tag in Neebo.

 The owner is generally the person who added an asset to Neebo.
-The owner has the ability to change basic information about the asset like its name and description, to delete an asset (Workspace only), and to transfer ownership (Workspace and Document only).
+The owner has the ability to change basic information about the asset like its name and description, to delete an asset (Workspace, Document, and uploaded Dataset only), and to transfer ownership (Workspace and Document only).

 Neebo Administrators have owner-level permissions to all assets.
 This includes the ability to transfer ownership.